-This cliff is located at Grassy Narrows, which is 25km past the Jones Rhode cliff.
+This cliff is located south of Grassy Narrows, which is 20km past the Jones Rhode cliff.

-Located 50km north of the Trans-Canada on PR#671, the cliff is on the west (left) side of the gravel road, up a trail.
+Located 50km north of the Trans-Canada on PR#671, the cliff is on the west (left) side of the paved road, up a trail.

 There’s not much in the way of camping spots nearby, though one can camp across the road from the cliff, down a trail that leads to the lake (buggy and swampy).
 A better choice is Keys Lake, 5km south of the Narrows on the west side of the road (beautiful sandy beach and great swimming area, but often crowded on weekends).

 There is an exit route at the extreme south end.
-No bolts have been placed here.
+There is also an exit route on the north end and trail marked with flagging tape.
+There are at least three sets of bolted anchors.
 All routes are trad or TR.
 There is no exit route between High and Quesier.
 Many use Ghoul Chimney as an exit route (only a few unprotected moves of chimneying).

 The Flying Rat’s Ass 5.10b, 12m **